posabsolute/jQuery-Validation-Engine/README.md

         <input value="2010-12-01" class="validate[required,custom[date]]" type="text" name="date" id="date" />
     </form>

-The code below will instance the validation engine and attach it to the form:
+The code below will instantiate the validation engine and attach it to the form:
     <script>
     $(document).ready(function(){
         $("#formID").validationEngine();